-Cercanías train tickets are essential since you can’t use a Metrobús on the train network.
+Purchasing your Cercanías train tickets is essential since you can’t use any bus or subway ticket on the train network.

-Actually, riding the Madrid trains is quite different from the Metro.
-Here’s all the information you need to know about how to ride the Cercanías.
+Here’s all the information you need to know about how to get Cercanías train tickets.

 Enter the station that serves the Cercanías line you want to use.
 Chances are you will likely use one of the stations located in the center of the city, or one of the main train stations (Atocha or Chamartín).

 Cercanías train tickets can be bought from machines at the train station and if available, ticket windows where Renfe staff can help you out.
 It’s easier to use the machines, but you can always go to a ticket window if you speak a bit of Spanish and need extra help.

 Metrobús tickets are not valid on Cercanías services.
 So you need to buy a specific train ticket to get on the train.